martialbb/genascope-frontend/docs/API_USAGE_EXAMPLES.md

-# CancerGenix API Usage Examples
+# Genascope API Usage Examples

-This document provides detailed examples of how to interact with the CancerGenix API endpoints.
+This document provides detailed examples of how to interact with the Genascope API endpoints.
 These examples can be used for testing, development, and integration purposes.

 ## Authentication